balabit/syslog-ng-gitbook/chapters/chapter_1/section_2.md

 _example_: 3.7/master

 ### loremipsum
-Every other branch is either adds a new feature of fixes a bug.
+Every other branch either adds a new feature of fixes a bug.
 We used to prefix all feature branches with `f/` but we no longer maintain this practice.

 If you send a bug fix, use the `fix-` prefix, like `fix-memleak-in-queueing`.
 If you implemented a new feature,